 When Cyrus conquers Babylonia and frees the Hebrews, the Hebrews see it as salvation brought on by Yahweh

-When: 538 BCE
+Written: in 538 BCE

-Where: Persia and Judea
+Where: in Persia and Judea

 Greatest Works (in Exodus and more): the Pillars of Cloud and Fire, a second version of the plagues, Isaiah 52